 Who May Apply

-Anyone who has previously attended an Introductory Workshop at the Vermont Zen Center or another Center in its lineage (e.g., Toronto, Rochester) and who is in good physical and emotional health may apply.
+Anyone who has previously attended an Introductory Workshop at the Vermont Zen Center or another Center in its lineage (e.g., Toronto, Rochester) and who is in good physical and emotional health may apply provided they have been fully vaccinated and boosted.
 Please call or e-mail the Zen Center about your application if you have any questions.